sindhuravaranasi/WeatherApp/README.md

 4. Export the project from Eclipse as a .war file.
 5. Push the .war file into the server.
 6. Start tomcat and run the url(public dns) of the instance in the browser.

+**NOTE**
+Please install the extension "Allow-Control-Allow-Origin" in Chrome to run the application smoothly.